 Most of all, South Boulevard is a symbol of the vibrancy of Charlotte led by its willingness to experiment and innovate.
 It was one of the first corridors to truly embrace on-demand cars and shuttles who drop people off and pick them up right at the curb along this smart corridor.

-- 1 Existing conditions looking north on South Boulevard near Atherton Mill - 2 Future vision of South Boulevard as a multi-modal corridor with mixed use development, wide sidewalks, and parking protected cycle tracks.
-Atherton Mill includes the flexible use of this surface parking lot as a multifunctional plaza for public events such as festivals and food truck rallies.
+- 1 Existing conditions looking north on South Boulevard near Atherton Mill - 2 Conceptual illustration of a treelined boulevard flanked by mixeduse buildings, wide sidewalks, and parking-protected cycle tracks